adrybakov/magnopy/docs/source/user-guide/usage/spin-hamiltonian.rst

     >>> spinham.add_22(alpha = 0, beta = 0, nu = (0, 1, 0), parameter = np.eye(3))
     >>> spinham.add_22(alpha = 0, beta = 0, nu = (0, 0, 1), parameter = np.eye(3))

-Each parameter property behaves as a list with parameters (technically it is either a list or an iterator)
+Properties that give access to the parameters behave as lists (technically it is either a list or an iterator)

 .. doctest::